jurjen96/coreXY/README.md

-# CoreXY 3D printer
+# Introduction

-An open source 3D printer project
+This repository will describe the process of designing and building an open source 3D printer made in Autodesk Inventor 2018.
+I know that Autodesk Inventor is not open source, but when the first version is ready, I will put STEP files in this repo so that everyone can edit the files.

+**Some specs:**
-Print volume: 200x200x300 mm
+ -  Print volume: 200x200x300 mm
+ -  Frame size: 340x390x500 mm

 # Planning